Season 3, Episode 4

 Susan Rylance:

 Yeah, absolutely.
 And you did say that you're not sure if it's a fad or trend, it's not a fad, it's not going away, I, I promise you that it's something that has started, I would say six, seven years ago, and people didn't understand it.
-And it's now people are starting to understand it and what fractional and interim means.
+And it's now people are starting to understand it and what fractional and interim mean.
 And they're both similar.
-So a fractional is somebody that is taken on a role, part time.
+So a fractional is somebody that is taken on a role, part-time.
 And it might be because the organization is not large enough to have that leadership role.
 So for example, a fractional marketing leader fractional product leader companies, it's a new role to them, and but they know they need it.
 So they bring somebody in on a fractional basis to help lead that part of the organization interim is similar.
-However, it could be a full time role, but they're in that role in from an interim standpoint.
+However, it could be a full-time role, but they're in that role in from an interim standpoint.
 And so as we evolve and why it's important, or why companies may benefit from it, it's either a new role or, or replacing an existing role.
-And what it's doing is it's allowing somebody to come in and continue the work that they've been doing, but also have those eyes and ears to see what's working really well, what do we need to evolve and grow so that we can frame out that full time role for that future leader.
-So that's the big, the big difference that I think companies are maybe missing and have this misnomer of what a fractional or interim leader can do for them.
+And what it's doing is it's allowing somebody to come in and continue the work that they've been doing, but also have those eyes and ears to see what's working well, what do we need to evolve and grow so that we can frame out that full-time role for that future leader.
+So that's big, the big difference that I think companies are maybe missing and have this misnomer of what a fractional or interim leader can do for them.
 They think it's just this point in time.
 But what it's doing is it's framing out that future role, and what they'll need for the next three to five years.

 Michael Kithcart: